Header Banner

-How To: Mirror Your Nexus 5's Display on Your TV Using Chromecast
+How to Mirror Your Nexus 5's Display on Your TV Using Chromecast

 With Google's recent release of the Software Developers Kit for Chromecast, Android gurus now have a roadmap of sorts to guide them in adding Chromecast functionality to their apps.
 The results are beginning to pour in.